securitybunker/databunker.org/content/use-case/secure-session-storage/index.md

 })
 ```

-Full working Node.js example with Passport.js is available here: https://github.com/securitybunker/databunker-nodejs-example
+Full working Node.js example with Passport.js is available at: https://github.com/securitybunker/databunker-nodejs-example

 ## Summary
-With the right architecture, you can make your logging privacy compliant.
+With the right architecture, you can make your **session code** to be **privacy by design compliant**.
 It is not complicated.
 You can use **Databunker** or roll your own solution.

-Whatever you choose is much better than completely ignoring this issue and string session data unencrypted.
+Whatever you choose is much better than completely ignore this issue and store session data unencrypted.